Childbirth in South Korea: Postnatal care center: san-hu-jo-ri center (산후조리원)

 Despite treating newborns and mothers with weak immune systems, many postpartum care centers have poor and unsanitary conditions or non-professional employment problems.
 As of 2019, there have been more than 400 cases of virus infection at postpartum care centers in the past four years.

 For this reason, some are critical of exposing newborns and mothers to postpartum care centers that many people visit.

 It seems necessary to improve the law, which lacks the punishment clause.

 As the average age of marriage in South Korea increases, the age of giving birth to children is also aging.
 This naturally increases the risk of childbirth for mothers.
 The demand for postpartum care centers is expected to rise further.

 Opinions are divided as to why postpartum care culture has developed in Korea.

-People in the West are faster to recover after childbirth because they have larger skeletons and more muscle and exercise than Koreans.
-Asian women take more about 30 minutes for first childbirth compared to Western women, and more about an hour for next childbirth.

 There is a theory that it is because Westerners have bigger pelvis than Asians, but the relationship has not been proved exactly.

 Socially, in the case of women, it is difficult for them to take maternity leave, and also it is not common for men to take paternity leave, so they prefer to go to postpartum care centers even if they pay a high price.
 In fact, the reasons for using postpartum care centers in Korea were 'easy for postnatal care' (36.5%) and 'to get help from an infant specialist' (18.7%) respectively.

 In South America and the Muslim, there is a postnatal care culture, and in recent years, Korea's unique postnatal care culture is spreading to Japan and China.